gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 I decided to store all the package data into a json file, since it's easy to read from a script and to write by hand.

-As for the language to be written in, I needed somthing that could run and both linux and windows, had the less steps to setup and provide me with the basic tools to build stuff.
+As for the language to be written in, I needed something that could run and both linux and windows, had the less steps to setup and provide me with the basic tools to build stuff.

 Luckily, I know a language that respond to all these criteria: CMake.
 It's shipped with Visual Studio, so there's no additionnal steps to install it.
 It runs on all the platforms I need, and has all the tools I need to build and interact with the system.